 [To Agnes]: And where were you?

 My dad had a farm in Gilroy.
-But then they thought that if you want to Reedley, we wouldn’t be sent to camp, so we went there.
+But then they thought that if you went to Reedley, we wouldn’t be sent to camp, so we went there.
 Reedley is near Fresno.
 But then from there, we were sent to camp.
-Everybody thought that everybody went to an assembly center first but I don’t remember that.
+Everybody thought that you went to an assembly center first, but I don’t remember that.
 From what I remember we went from Reedley, straight to Poston, Arizona.
-And then, I guess some of our family, my mom’s side of the family also must’ve come to Reedley because we were all in Poston together but Salinas people, I forget where they said they went.
+And then, I guess some of our family, my mom’s side of the family also must’ve come to Reedley because we were all in Poston together.

 How old were you?

 I was three.
 I was three, four and five.
 So I thought it was fun, I thought we were moving.
 I had no clue what was going on.
-But, as far as I remember, from what my parents said, we don’t recall an assembly center.
+But as far as I remember, from what my parents said, we don’t recall an assembly center.
 And then when we came out of camp, my dad lost his farm in Gilroy.
 I forget if he sold it cheap or somebody just took it or whatever.
 So we had no place to go back to in Gilroy.
 And the reason we went back to Reedley, was because his older sister and her husband, their Armenian neighbors, kept their farm for them and worked the farm.
-And they had their home actually but they had a smaller home, so that’s why we had no place to go to back in Gilroy.
 So we went from camp to Reedley, lived with them until my mom and dad found a house in Reedley.
-He became a custodian, elementary school, yeah.
+He became a custodian in an elementary school.
 So he never did go back to farming.